 Certain financial instruments are required to be recorded at fair value.
 Other financial instruments, including cash and cash equivalents, are recorded at cost, which approximates fair value.
-Additionally, trade receivables.

-non-trade receivables, term deposits, accounts payable, and accrued expenses approximate fair value because of the short-term nature of these financial instruments.
+Additionally, trade receivable, accounts payable and accrued expenses approximate fair value because of the short-term nature of these financial instruments.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 To increase the comparability of fair value measures, the following hierarchy prioritizes the inputs to valuation methodologies used to measure fair value: